 2 tsp vanilla

 In a small saucepan over low heat, combine chocolate and butter.
 Slowly melt, stirring gently.
 In a mixing bowl, combine sugar, milk, and vanilla and beat until smooth.
 Add chocolate/butter mixture.
 Beat until thick.
+The frosting may be a bit thin initially.
+There is no need to add more sugar, just let sit for a bit or put in the fridge or freezer if you're in a hurry (no more than a few minutes) and then it will be the perfect consistency.

 To assemble: put your first cake layer on the cake stand or plate.
 Spread frosting over the top.
 Next, place your second layer on top and use the rest of the frosting to frost the sides and top of the cake.